Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ptKu3sqVJo8.md

 ### Transcript

-> and the person that plays 300 000 foundations i can confirm glass foundations are more optimized than solid interesting that's a lot of foundations napoleon
+> and the person that plays 300 000 foundations I can confirm glass foundations are more optimized than solid interesting that's a lot of foundations napoleon